Meindo/OnlineBench/README.md

 # OnlineBench
-OnlineBench is a simple internet speed benchmark based on speedtest.net CLI by Ookla Please refer to https://minigameking.net/onlinebench/ to download and how to use.
+OnlineBench is a simple internet speed benchmark based on speedtest.net CLI by Ookla.
+Please refer to https://minigameking.net/onlinebench/ to download and how to use.
 Version 1.0.
-Requires Speedtest.net's windows CLI version 1.0.0 to work This is NOT a standalone benchmark and needs to have the files of the CLI in the same directory as the batchfile.
+Requires Speedtest.net's windows CLI version 1.0.0 to work.
+This is NOT a standalone benchmark and needs to have the files of the CLI in the same directory as the batchfile.

 # ErrorCodes